 Rust-Oleum has a rich and natural color to interior furniture such as cabinets, doors, trim, and floors.
 It is a soy-based formula that penetrates deep into your wood surface.

-Wood conditioner before staining is important because it ensures that the wood absorbs the stain properly, rather than repelling it.
+Wood conditioner before staining is essential because it ensures that the wood absorbs the stain properly rather than repelling it.
 This will lead to a better finish on your project and more time saved in the long run.
 Conditioning also improves an unfinished or sealed deck board’s ability to reflect light, enhancing its appearance while protecting outdoor use.

 What wood conditioner does

-Wood conditioners is a water-based sealant with a low or medium sheen.
+Wood conditioners is a water-based sealants with a low or medium sheen.
 It protects the wood from environmental factors, including UV rays and mold growth.